Christopher P. Simon

-Mr. Simon graduated from Washington & Lee University in Lexington, Virginia in 1992 with a Bachelor of Arts degree and received his Juris Doctorate from Widener University School of Law in Wilmington, Delaware.
-At Widener, he served on the law review for the Delaware Journal of Corporate Law.
+Mr. Simon graduated from Washington and Lee University in Lexington, Virginia in 1992 with a Bachelor of Arts degree and received his Juris Doctorate from Widener University Delaware Law School in Wilmington, Delaware.
+During law school, he served on the law review for the Delaware Journal of Corporate Law.

 Before beginning his legal career, Mr. Simon worked as a journalist.
 His articles have appeared in The News Journal, The Baltimore Sun and The Wall Street Journal, where he worked as an intern staff reporter.
 He credits his time as an investigative journalist with fostering his pursuit of facts and aggressive discovery in civil cases.

 From 2002 to 2011, Mr. Simon served as a Commissioner for the Wilmington Housing Authority.
 He served for nine years as a Commissioner for the Ethics Commission for New Castle County, Delaware.
 Mr. Simon is a past member of the Board of Trustees for Christ Church Episcopal Preschool, and a volunteer guardian ad litem for the Office of the Child Advocate.
 He is a member of the Delaware State Bar Association, the Delaware Trial Lawyers Association, the American Bankruptcy Institute, and the American Bar Association.

 Since 2012, Chris has been recognized by Super Lawyers as a Top Rated Business Litigation Attorney.
 He has also been selected in the peer reviewed Best Lawyers and, in 2021, was honored by Delaware Today magazine in its 2021 Top Lawyers edition.
 Chris has received an AV rating from Martindale-Hubbell.